 Although not stated on the website, CSR confirmed that the rate increase and additional deposit options are not tied to each other: they can be exercised independently at any time during the term length.

-As stated on the Certificate Accounts Rate and Fee Schedule document, the Early Withdrawal Penalty reads as follows:
+As stated in the Truth-in-Savings disclosure, the Early Withdrawal Penalty (partial withdrawals allowed) reads as follows:

 The amount of the early withdrawal penalty is based on the term of your account.
 The penalty schedule is as follows:

-6 months-24 months – 365 days interest
+Certificate Terms: 6 months-24 months – 365 days interest

 Oregon counties – Benton, Clackamas, Clatsop, Columbia, Coos, Crook, Curry, Deschutes, Douglas, Gilliam, Hood River, Jackson, Jefferson, Josephine, Klamath, Lane, Lincoln, Linn, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Wasco, Washington, Wheeler, and Yamhill.